 Language learning is a unique journey for everyone, but by following these suggestions, you should be able to learn faster.
 The best way to get started today is with the guidance of an experienced language teacher.
 Learning on your own can yield some progress, but without someone to listen to and correct you, you’ll be making errors you can’t identify on your own.

 A competent, qualified teacher can guide you in the right direction and introduce concepts, vocabulary, and grammar at just the right time for you.
-Check out TakeLessons Live for a month’s worth of free online classes.
+Check out TakeLessons Live for free online classes.
 Get started today and you’ll be speaking your target language before you know it!